Decoding the People Side of Tech:

-Through my journey, I’ve come to realize that these three challenges are vital to address when creating a successful technology solution.
-For many technology developers that means changing mindsets and beliefs about how to make solutions that work for people, not just technically work.
+Through my journey, I’ve come to realize that these three challenges are vital to address when solving for the people side of tech.
+To create a successful technology solution, for many technology developers that means changing mindsets and beliefs about how to make solutions that work for people, not just technically work.

-Doing that successfully often means rallying a larger, cross-functional team of UX designers, product owners, scrum masters, and change management practitioners.
+Mastering the people side of tech often means rallying a cross-functional team of UI/UX designers, product owners, scrum masters, and change management practitioners.
 If you’re part of this extended team, I hope this article helps you understand how to get the most out of your next development cycle for a technology solution.
 And if you’re an end user, this should give you an appreciation for the level of effort and dedication that goes into creating a solution to improve your experience (even if it does make you change a habit).